bregman-arie/mobile-dev-notebook/README.md

-# learn-android-development
+# Learn Android Development

-A collection of resources on how to learn Android development.
+A collection of resources on Android Development.

 ## Sites